gbultman2/udacity-DataWarehouse/README.md

 1. Table names should be singular for clarity, simplicity, and consistency.
 This is a general best practice for database design.
 2. Using natural keys like song_id, user_id, artist_id from the source data as a primary keys in the data warehouse is not a good idea.
 We need to implement surrogate keys (system generated keys) in the data warehouse as a best practice.
 This future proofs the schema in case of new data sources, software updates, etc.  We will keep the natural keys in the data as degenerate keys for reference.
 3. The time dimension should be split into separate date and time dimensions.
 The data contain unix timestamps with milliseconds.
 The time table could get unreasonably large if we left it as a datetime.
 If we were to actually populate the time dimension using the datetime, it would have 86,400,000 ms per day!
 This is not sustainable.
 We will drop the ms values and have 86,400 rows in the time and start with 10 years in the date table.
-This is roughly 3652 rows depending on leap days.
+This is roughly 3652 rows depending on leap days.  **We will pre-populate these tables.**
 4. The location properties need to be named according to what they are assigned.  i.e. artist_location, and songplay_location.
 This avoids ambiguity for the business user.
 5. Degenerate natural keys won't be included in the songplay fact table as they are in the dimension tables.
 6. Level will be in the user dimension only since it is not a measure but rather an attribute of the user.
 If we wanted, we could chane the user dimension to a slowly changing dimension where we have effective datetimes.
 This might be beneficial if we wanted to know something about the user before and after they signed up for service.
 But that does not appear to be necessary at this time.